danriti/moleskine/chatops-slow-your-role/README.md

 Enter [hubot-auth][8].
 A Hubot plugin that makes assigning and enforcing user-based roles easy as Sunday morning.
-That's right control freaks, rejoice! or now you can finally convince your boss it's time to take operations to the next level!
+That's right control freaks, rejoice!
+You can finally convince your boss it's time to take operations to the next level!

 ## Fall In

 Getting started with `hubot-auth` is ~~easy~~ slightly complicated.
-The bad news is that there are multiple versions of this plugin co-existing within the Hubot community.
+The bad news is that there are multiple versions of this plugin coexisting within the Hubot community.
 The good news is that all but one are [unofficially deprecated][9], so you just have to do a little cleanup before getting started: